 We will conduct a national voluntary pilot between 10 June and 28 June 2019, to allow schools to familiarise themselves with the check before it becomes statutory in June 2020.

 The national curriculum specifies that pupils should be taught to recall the multiplication tables up to and including 12x12 by the end of year 4.

-The check aims to support pupils to master multiplication skills, which are essential for future success in mathematics.
-It will help to identify pupils who have not yet mastered this mathematical concept, so additional support can be provided.
+The purpose of the MTC is to determine whether pupils can recall their times tables fluently, which is essential for future success in mathematics.
+It will help schools to identify pupils who have not yet mastered their times tables, so that additional support can be provided.